Guinea-pig cardiomyocytes for preclinical drug studies

-Ventricular cardiomyocytes from guinea-pigs provide a good solution to study drug effects on the models’ action potential, i.e. on ion channels.
-This in vitro model can be useful to evaluate the cardiac safety of newly developed drugs according to the recommendations of the European Agency for the Evaluation of Medicinal Products.
+Ventricular cardiomyocytes from guinea-pigs provide a good solution to study drug effects on action potential.
+This in vitro model is well established in cardiac safety studies as it is included in the ICH S7B guideline for in vitro eletrophysiology follow-up studies.
+It can be useful to evaluate the cardiac safety of newly developed drugs according to the recommendations of the European Agency for the Evaluation of Medicinal Products.

 Action potential recordings

-To evaluate the cardiac safety of your drug, we study its action potential, which is the consequence of ion movements through the different transmembrane ionic channels.
-The modification of the shape of the action potential gives information about ion channels effects.
+To evaluate the cardiac safety of your drug, we study its effects on the shape of the action potential.
+A modification of the shape of the action potential gives information about ion channels effects.

 - Manual Patch Clamp (current clamp configuration)

 - Non-cumulative concentrations

 - 3 to 6 treated cardiomyocytes